David Gilmour dazzles on the opening night of his tour in Rome: the first review!

 (Image credit: Jill Furmanovsky)

-Early on Gilmour acknowledged his new live band, featuring established bassist Guy Pratt and keyboardist extraordinaire Greg Phillanganes, alongside relative newcomers, guitarist Ben Worsley, besuited drummer Adam Betts (formerly of Prog faves Three Trapped Tigers) and second keyboard player Rob Gentry.
+Early on Gilmour acknowledged his new live band, featuring established bassist Guy Pratt and keyboardist extraordinaire Greg Phillinganes, alongside relative newcomers, guitarist Ben Worsley, besuited drummer Adam Betts (formerly of Prog faves Three Trapped Tigers) and second keyboard player Rob Gentry.

-It’s the latter group of musicians, along with Charlie Andrews, producer of Luck And Strange (who is also here tonight), who seem to have invested Gilmour with a new creative zest and he’s certainly a happy fellow on stage tonight, proudly introducing daughter Romany for their delightful cover of The Montgolifer Brothers’ Between Two Points, before Floyd’s latter-day gem High Hopes ended the first half of the set.
+It’s the latter group of musicians, along with Charlie Andrew, producer of Luck And Strange (who is also here tonight), who seem to have invested Gilmour with a new creative zest and he’s certainly a happy fellow on stage tonight, proudly introducing daughter Romany for their delightful cover of The Montgolifer Brothers’ Between Two Points, before Floyd’s latter-day gem High Hopes ended the first half of the set.

 David Gilmour